 Rose's Fine Food

 This East Jefferson restaurant named Rose’s Fine Foods delivers a simple menu that brings out some of the best from local produce companies.
 If you love pancakes, and breakfast sandwiches.
+Rose's is a must!
 Make sure before you leave this place to try a cup of coffee in their dainty coffee antique teacups.

 10551 E Jefferson Ave